Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 As well as matching the climatological distribution of CPM precipitation, the emulator must also learn the dependence of the precipitation distribution on the coarse input variables.
-We examine this using a scatter plot of domain-mean precipitation from Diffusion-cCPM against that from the CPM target (\autoref{fig:CPM-spread}(a)).
-We use the domain-mean because this reduces the variability from the stochastic component sufficiently to be able to clearly see that the predicted and target precipitation are well-correlated.
-Note that since precipitation likely has a substantial stochastic component that is unpredictable given only coarse-scale variables, a perfect correlation could not be expected.
-The degree of correlation is similar for U-Net-cCPM (\autoref{fig:CPM-spread}(b)), though this shows some systematic underestimation.
-This indicates that the deterministic component of Diffusion-cCPM (identified conceptually with the mean over many samples) is similarly skilful to predictions from U-Net.
+We examine this using a scatter plot of domain-mean precipitation from CPMGEM\_cCPM against that from the CPM target (Figure~\ref{fig:CPM-scatter}(b)).
+We use the domain-mean because this reduces the variability from the stochastic component sufficiently to be able to clearly see that the predicted and target precipitation are well-correlated for CPMGEM\_cCPM (0.94 Pearson correlation coefficient).
+Note that since precipitation likely has a substantial component that is effectively stochastic and unpredictable given only coarse-scale variables, a perfect correlation could not be expected.
+Also note that if the emulator had not learnt a skilful relationship between the coarse inputs and precipitation and was acting like an unconditional generative model, the correlation with CPM output would not be expected to be large.
+The degree of correlation is similar for U-Net\_cCPM (Figure~\ref{fig:CPM-scatter}(a); 0.94 Pearson correlation coefficient).
+This indicates that the deterministic component of CPMGEM\_cCPM (identified conceptually with the mean over many samples) is similarly skilful to predictions from U-Net.
 Both appear to learn a skilful relationship between the inputs and total precipitation.
-The stochasticity in the Diffusion-cCPM output likely contributes to its predictions having slightly more spread.
+The stochasticity in the CPMGEM\_cCPM output likely contributes to its predictions having slightly more spread.
+(BCSD\_cCPM has an almost perfect correlation with the CPM for domain means, which is unsurprising as this method is given coarsened precipitation as an input, and domain-mean precipitation is just the sum of this input over the grid.)